(Half a) Story Hour - Episode 1

 (Inter)active reading suggestion: Visualise and make connections

-Musical interlude: “Introduction and Royal March of the Lion” from Le Carnaval des animaux by Camille Saint-Saëns
+Musical interlude: “Introduction and Royal March of the Lion” from Le Carnaval des animaux by Camille Saint-Saëns, performed by the Seattle Youth Symphony

 Other Links…